stride3d/stride/docs/technical/editor-localization.md

 The command needs to find a C# compiler in the path (in our case csc that can be found in the Roslyn folder under the *MSBuild* installation).

-In Xenko's projects file, a command line similar to the following one is used:
+In Stride's projects file, a command line similar to the following one is used:

 ```
 Path=$(MSBuildBinPath)\Roslyn;$(Path)